Editor Setup

 lspconfig.kodo.setup({})

-You may also want to associate .ko files with the kodo filetype:
+You also need to associate .ko files with the kodo filetype:

 },